 2. Do you have enough nest boxes for your flock?

 Ideally, you should have 1 for every 3-4 birds.
-If you have less than that, could create a situation where a hen doesn’t have access to a box when she’s ready to lay, so she finds an empty place somewhere else that will work.
-It also makes it tougher for those hens lower in the pecking order to get a chance at a box.
+If you have less than that it could create a situation where a hen doesn’t have access to the nesting box when she’s ready to lay so she finds an empty place somewhere else that will work.
+It also makes it tougher for those hens lower in the pecking order to get a chance at the nesting box.

 A nest box should feel cozy to a hen.
 Not too big (sized for just one).
 They like to feel safe and protected.